International Student Program FAQs

 I want to change my major.
 What do I need to do?

-You will need to schedule an appointment with a counselor to develop a new Student Educational Plan (SEP) to determine the length of your study at LBCC.
-Once you get a new SEP from the counselor, you must meet with Nelly Delgado in the International Student Office to request for a new I-20.
+You will need to schedule an appointment with a counselor to develop a new Student Degree Planner to determine the length of your study at LBCC.
+Once you get a new Degree Planner from the counselor, you must meet with Nelly Delgado in the International Student Office to request for a new I-20.

 How can I set up an appointment with a counselor?

-You can schedule a counseling appointment by calling the Counseling office at 562-938-4560 or going to the Counseling and Student Development office located in Building A (Liberal Arts Campus only).
+You can schedule a counseling appointment online or call the Counseling office at 562-938-4560 or visit the Counseling office located in Building A (Liberal Arts Campus only).
 You must request to see the international student counselor.
 See Counseling for more information.

 What is Curricular Practical Training (CPT)?

 Curricular Practical Training (CPT) is an employment opportunity available to F-1 students where the practical training employment is considered to be an integral part of the academic program.
 (Not all majors require work-experience as part of the academic program.)
 Please see Work Experience for more information.